 Honorable Mention: Steve Jobs, Nate Dogg, Joe Frazier, Heavy D, Elizabeth Taylor, and Al Davis

 "What Were You Thinking" Award of the Year: Anthony Weiner

 Texting shirtless images of yourself, and in some cases tweeting them to random and unknown people?
 Umm, Mr. Weiner, you easily clinched this award.
 (Anthony Weiner a Laughing Stock For Alarming Trend).

 "What a Shame" Award of the Year: Penn State Sex Scandal

 After years as a football icon and a State College, PA legend, watching Paterno's fall from grace was tough.
-When the well-being of several children were at stake, you never attempted to help them by alerting officials to the situation, simply adding to the sorrowful shame.
-Just an overall terrible story in 2011 that has sadly opened the lid nation-wide on child abuse cases in sports.
+When the well-being of several children was at stake, you never attempted to help them by alerting officials to the situation, simply adding to the sorrowful shame.
+Just an overall terrible story in 2011 that has sadly opened the lid nationwide on child abuse cases in sports.
 (Penn State Saga: We Talkin' About Football?)

 Honorable Mention: Overseas Sexual Attack on CNN Reporter, Lara Logan

 "Welcome to the Scene" Award of the Year: Tim Tebow

 I touched base on Tim Tebow's legend while he was at Florida (Jumping Aboard The Tim Tebow Bandwagon).
 Never did I